firefox-devtools/profiler/docs-user/guide-remote-profiling.md

 # Remote profiling on Android

-You can use perf.html to investigate performance issues on Android, not just Windows, macOS and Linux.
+You can use the Firefox Profiler to investigate performance issues on Android, not just Windows, macOS and Linux.

 ## Pick your target